Friends of Be an Angel

 Be an Angel Network

-The name “Friends of Be an Angel” comes from our representation as the sister organization in the United States for our sibling organization, Be an Angel.
-Be an Angel was originally founded in Berlin during the Syrian Refugee Crisis of 2015, but has since expanded to headquarters stationed in Milwaukee (USA), Berlin (Germany), Chisinau (Moldova) and Odesa (Ukraine).
+The name Friends of Be an Angel reflects our role as the sister organization in the United States to our partner organization, Be an Angel.
+Be an Angel was originally founded in Berlin during the Syrian Refugee Crisis of 2015 and has since expanded to include headquarters in Milwaukee (USA), Berlin (Germany), Chișinău (Moldova), and Odesa (Ukraine).

 What is Important to Us